-18 The Rule is internally contradictory about whether USCIS will treat income below 125 percent FPG with insufficient assets to cover the shortfall as a heavily weighted negative factor or simply as a negative factor.
+27 The Rule is internally contradictory about whether USCIS will treat income below 125 percent FPG with insufficient assets to cover the shortfall as a heavily weighted negative factor or simply as a negative factor.
 Although such financial circumstances are not specified as a heavily weighted negative factor in the regulatory text, see 84 Fed.
 Reg. at 41,504 (to be codified at 8 C.F.R. § 212.22(c)(1)), the preamble to the Final Rule states that, "if the alien has income below [125 percent FPG], it will generally be a heavily weighed negative factor in the totality of the circumstances," 84 Fed.
 Reg. at 41,323.

-19 DHS sets forth a complex framework for assessing the sufficiency of a noncitizen's assets.
+28 DHS sets forth a complex framework for assessing the sufficiency of a noncitizen's assets.
 An orphan who will be adopted after she acquires a green card must demonstrate assets in excess of the difference between 125 percent FPG and the noncitizen's household income.
 84 Fed.
 Reg. at 41,503 (to be codified at 8 C.F.R. § 212.22(b)(4)(i)(B)(1)).
 A spouse or child of a U.S. citizen must demonstrate assets in excess of three times the difference between 125 percent FPG and the noncitizen's household income.
 Id. (to be codified at 8 C.F.R. § 212.22(b)(4)(i)(B)(2)).
 All other noncitizens must demonstrate assets in excess of five times the difference between 125 percent FPG and the noncitizen's household income.
-Id. (to be codified at 8 C.F.R. § 212.22(b)(4)(i)(B)(2)).
-All other noncitizens must demonstrate assets in excess of five times the difference between 125 percent FPG and the noncitizen's household income.
-Id. (to be codified at 8 C.F.R. § 212.22(b)(4)(i)(B)(2)).
+Id. (to be codified at 8 C.F.R. § 212.22(b)(4)(i)(B)(3)).

-····· 1 1 1 0 1

-Has received, or 11 , Has not applied
+Has recei ved, or has Applied for, been Has not applied

+·

-been certified or r certified to receive, or for, been certified
+been cert certified to receive, for, been certified

-approved to rece eive, received any of the to receive, or
+approved to receive, or received any of the to receive, or

-one or more of t the enumerated benefits. received any of
+one or me ore of the enumerated benefits. received any of

-enumerated ben efits the enumerated
+enumerat ed benefits the enumerated

-for more than 12 2 benefits.
+for more than 12 benefits.

-months in the 3 6
+months in n the 36

-months prior to or
+months p rior to or

-submitting an
+submittin

-application for l LPR Has withdrawn
+on for LPR Has withdrawn

 status.
-20 application for or
+29 application for or

-disenrolled from
+States: disenrolled from

 an enumerated

 benefit.

 or

 Is not or would

 not be eligible for

-an enumerated

-benefit.
-21

-20 DHS will consider as a negative factor, but not a heavily weighted negative factor, the receipt of any amount of cash assistance for income maintenance, such as SSI, TANF, and state General Assistance programs, and programs supporting long-term institutionalized care, if received or certified for receipt before October 15, 2019.
+29 DHS will consider as a negative factor, but not a heavily weighted negative factor, the receipt of any amount of cash assistance for income maintenance, such as SSI, TANF, and state General Assistance programs, and programs supporting long-term institutionalized care, if received or certified for receipt before October 15, 2019.
 84 Fed.
 Reg. at 41,504 (to be codified at 212.22(d)).
 DHS will not consider as a negative factor any other public benefits received or certified for receipt before October 15, 2019.
 Id.

-21 The burden is on the applicant to produce "evidence from a Federal, State, local, or tribal agency administering a public benefit" that she "does not qualify or would not qualify for such public benefit by virtue of, for instance, the alien's annual gross household income or prospective immigration status or length of stay."
+30 The burden is on the applicant to produce "evidence from a Federal, State, local, or tribal agency administering a public benefit" that she "does not qualify or would not qualify for such public benefit by virtue of, for instance, the alien's annual gross household income or prospective immigration status or length of stay."
 Final Rule, 84 Fed.
 Reg. at 41,503 (to be codified at 8 C.F.R. § 212.22(b)(4)(ii)(E)(3)).
 This showing likely would be nearly impossible for applicants for LPR status, as obtaining LPR status would make them eligible for many benefits and their income-eligibility for benefits may change over their lifetimes-as it does for many U.S. citizens.